 If you’ve got the time then we highly recommend visiting Budapest as a (at least) day trip from Vienna!
 It’s definitely doable, at 300km away, the train journey takes about 2.5 hours.
 And it would be better to see Budapest on a day trip than skipping it entirely.
 One of the best things about Europe is having so much history, culture, and natural diversity in such a small area.
 So take a day trip to another country and visit the Hungarian capital for the day!

-Known as the “Paris of the East”, Budapest sits on the Danube river and is a UNESCO World Heritage Site.
+Known as the “Paris of the East”, Budapest sits on the Danube River and is a UNESCO World Heritage Site.
 Budapest is full of stunning architecture that captures the city’s history through a range of styles, from Baroque to Neoclassical and Art Nouveau.
-The 18th century Buda Castle sits atop a hill overlooking the city, and is definitely worth a visit.
+The 18th-century Buda Castle sits atop a hill overlooking the city, and is definitely worth a visit.

-Spend the day exploring the winding streets, learning about the fascinating history, soaking in the therapeutic springs.
+Spend the day exploring the winding streets, learning about the fascinating history, and soaking in the therapeutic springs.
 Sample Hungarian cuisine before leaving – and be back in time for bed!

 You’ll have a hard time trying to fit everything in if you visit Budapest for just one day.
 Make sure you do your research and know exactly what you want to see before you go!